maquinadeturing/lamaquinadeturing.su/_posts/en/2024-08-09-implementing-search-function-in-static-web-site.markdown

 ## Looking for the headline

 The fuzzy search function that was implemented above will match similar words.
-But surely the user, after typing "cyber", will expect {% link_uuid title='"Cybernetics" (in A Dictionary of Philosophy, 1967)' uuid=28623ef9-070a-464c-889c-f5a42fac3cd4 %} to appear in the results.
+But surely the user, after typing "cyber", will expect [28623ef9-070a-464c-889c-f5a42fac3cd4] to appear in the results.

 Implementing a prefix match for all the words is possible, for instance with a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) structure.
 But that would probably generate too many results, many of them unuseful.
 If the user types "app", do they want results about applications but also about apples?